CoultonF/Flask-REST-API/README.md

-# REST API using Flask on Minikube or AWS Distributed Microservices Architecture load tested with Gatling.io
+# REST API using Flask on Minikube or AWS Distributed Microservices Architecture and DynamoDB load tested with Gatling.io

     .
     ├── API                         # Communicate with Cluster